calebyhan/orbit/docs/07-features/standardization_scaling.md

 * Count NA rates per feature; ensure warmup behavior is expected.
 * Verify no look‑ahead by checking that z‑scores for day *t* are unchanged when you extend the data by future rows.
+* **Lookback validation test:** Compute z-score for day T with data through T+10; verify z-score(T) is identical when recomputed with data through T only.
 * Monitor feature distributions monthly for drift; adjust W/clip if necessary.

 ## Acceptance checklist